Iran Chamber of Commerce remains under attack for refusal to let in state elements

 Iran Chamber of Commerce, Industries, Mines and Agriculture (ICCIMA), a private sector voice in Iran, remains under pressure by the state months after a vote was held in March to elect new members for the chamber.

-ICCIMA, known as “the private sector’s parliament”, is a 140-year-old and represents thousands of private businesses across the country.
+ICCIMA, known as “the private sector’s parliament”, is 140-year-old and represents thousands of private businesses across the country.
 The organisation is considered a rare remaining defender of independent enterprises in the Islamic Republic, whose lion’s share of the economy is controlled by the state.
 With branches at the city level across the country, the chambers seek to uphold the rights of independent businesses in the face of the omnipotent state with overarching reach in almost all aspects of the economy.

 On June 18th, Hossein Salahvarzi, a prominent businessman and vocal government critic, was elected as chairman in the recent elections.